-Needing forgiveness from our animals assumes we have done something wrong, doesn’t it?
-Right and wrong, it’s a moral concept.
-But that’s a vulnerable spot to be in.
+Asking forgiveness from our animals assumes we did something wrong, doesn’t it?
+Boy, that’s a vulnerable spot to be in.

-Do animals have the right to some level of acceptable behavior from humans?
+Do animals have the right to expect acceptable behavior from humans?

 I don’t see much asking forgiveness in the human-to-human department.
-But now we’re discussing human-to non-human forgiveness, which is even trickier.
-Some of us have to start believing our animals deserve or have the right to some level of acceptable behavior from us humans.
+However, we’re now discussing human-to-non-human forgiveness, which is even more complex.
+Some of us believe our animals deserve or have the right to kind behavior from us humans.

 Does asking for forgiveness matter?